 Trump to Republican senators: Let's talk ObamaCare over lunch

-Just one day after the collapse of Senate Republicans’ latest health care bill, President Trump invited every GOP senators to a luncheon at the White House to discuss ObamaCare, Reuters reported.
+Just one day after the collapse of Senate Republicans’ latest health care bill, President Trump invited every GOP senator to a luncheon Wednesday at the White House to discuss ObamaCare, Reuters reported.

-It is unclear what exactly the senators will discuss, but one unnamed official told the news agency that they are meeting because there’s a “movement on healthcare.”
+It is unclear what exactly the senators will discuss, but one unnamed official told the news agency that they are meeting because there’s a “movement on health care.”

 The inability to pass the health law, which was a major talking point during Trump’s presidential campaign, was the latest setback for the Trump administration’s effort to undo President Obama’s legacy.